 Why Should Patients Consider Dentures?

-In addition to disrupting our ability to eat, drink, and even smile with confidence, missing teeth can also cause a variety of other oral health problems to develop.
+In addition to disrupting our ability to eat, drink, and even smile with confidence, missing teeth can also cause a variety of other oral health problems.

 When a smile misses a few teeth, the gap that’s created can cause the neighboring teeth to shift to fill the space.
-This leads to teeth becoming crooked, which can then lead to the development of a misaligned bite that makes chewing uncomfortable.
+This leads to crooked teeth, which can then lead to the development of a misaligned bite that makes chewing uncomfortable.

 As teeth shift, the underlying bone structure that holds them into place also begins to deteriorate.
 This deterioration increases the risk of further tooth loss.
 So, not only do dentures help to plug an existing gap in a smile, they can also help to prevent further tooth loss.